saramic/republic-of-data/insights/README.md

   - behaviours of using myki when do they touch on off? how consistent is it? did it change 5 years ago?
 2 hours window? how to maximise 2 hour buffer?
   - myki pass vs money? pay ad-hoc - what are all the myki policies and when did they change, what was the impact of the change?
   - daily cap - what are all the edge cases - touch on after 6pm - works overnight
   - free tram zone - what is the effect - is the change within our data set?
 3 years ago it started?
+See [](./)
   - 8 and 55 changed to 58 - was this done due to data?
   - st kilda changes due to metro tunnel
   - tram lines down for construction, when? what was the impact?